 - facilitating cross-sector, multi-stakeholder, joint action.

-Our diverse network of more than 2500 members represents a wide range of perspectives, ideas, insights and approaches.
-Since 2008, SIANI has become a facilitator of choice for anyone who works with and is interested in sustainable agriculture, food security and nutrition, particularly in low-income countries.
+Our diverse network of more than 3000 members represents a wide range of perspectives, ideas, insights and approaches.
+Since 2008, SIANI has become a facilitator of choice for anyone who works with and is interested in sustainable agriculture, food security and nutrition, particularly in low and middle-income countries.

 Sida conceived of the Swedish International Agricultural Network Initiative in 2008 in order to lay the foundation for more effective development cooperation in the area of poverty reduction through sustainable agricultural production.
 This decision was made against the backdrop of decades of perceived neglect of this crucial sector for overall sustainable development.
 A shift from concrete and practical interventions to more abstract levels of engagement in areas such as human rights and democracy had lead to agriculture loosing some of its status within the Swedish as well as International development community.